 When trying to choose the perfect diamond, many will concern themselves with the same few things.
 What shape should I get?
 How big?
 What quality?
-We call the this SSS.
-SHAPE, SIZE (carat), SPARKLE (quality)
+We call the this the 4 Ss.
+STYLE, SHAPE, SIZE (carat), SPARKLE (quality)

 Shape, Size and Sparkle is usually decided in that order.
 When it comes to choosing the shape, you should get the diamond shape she wants.
-Hints may have been dropped with off-hand remarks, or in the face hints in your email or texts.
+Hints may have been dropped with off-hand remarks, or in- the-face hints in your email or texts.
 She may even have a Pinterest account.
 If you are doing this with no help at all, you may need to see what shapes there are.
-Diamond have been cut into many different shapes for centuries.
+Diamonds have been cut into many different shapes for centuries.

 Today's more popular diamond shapes are round, princess, cushion, oval, and emerald cut.
 Each one looks very different from another and can completely change the look of the ring.
 Once you think you have an idea of what shape you will be getting, you will then need to figure out how big the diamond should be.
 This may depend on a variety of issues, other than quality and budget.
 Will it be set with other diamonds or gemstones?
 Do not change your diamond shape if she has chosen one.
 It is the shape of the diamond that completes its beauty.

 When determining the size of the diamonds your biggest factor is your budget.
 Just to give you a range of what a one should be expecting to pay for average color and clarity diamond based on carat weight:

 - 0.50 ct Round Diamond will be $700 to $1200

 - 1 ct Round Diamond will be $2500 to $5500

 - 2 ct Round Diamond will be $10,000 to $25,000

 - 3 ct Round Diamond will be $18,000 to $35,000